SpikeInterface/spikeinterface/doc/how_to/customize_a_plot.rst

 The ``SpikeInterface`` widgets are designed to have reasonable default plotting options, but sometimes you’ll want to make adjustments to the plots.
-For doing this, we expose the underlying ``matplotlib`` objects for you to edit.
-Let’s see how to do this in an example.
-First, let’s make some synthetic data and compute some extensions which can be used for plotting.
+The plotting functions all return a ``Widget`` object.
+These contain and give you access to the underlying matplotlib figure and axis, which you can apply any matplotlib machinery to.
+Let’s see how to do this in an example, by first making some synthetic data and computing extensions which can be used for plotting.

 .. code::